MAGALA-RICHARD/documentation-example/doc/api.rst

         ``RuntimeError``
             If the simulation has not been ``run`` successfully before attempting to read data.

+.. function:: apsimNGpy.core.core.CoreModel.get_weather_from_web(self, lonlat: tuple, start, end, simulations='all', source='nasapower', filename=None)

+   Replaces the meteorological (met) file in the model using weather data fetched from an online source.

+            :param lonlat: Tuple containing the longitude and latitude coordinates.
+            :type lonlat: tuple
+            :param start: Start date for the weather data retrieval.
+            :type start: str or datetime
+            :param end: End date for the weather data retrieval.
+            :type end: str or datetime
+            :param simulations: str, list of simulations to place the weather data, defaults to ``all`` as a string
+            :param source: Source of the weather data.
+Defaults to 'nasapower'.
+            :type source: str, optional
+            :param filename: Name of the file to save the retrieved data.
+If None, a default name is generated.
+            :type filename: str, optional
+            :return: Path to the saved met file.
+            :rtype: str

 .. function:: apsimNGpy.core.core.CoreModel.inspect_file(self, cultivar=False, **kwargs)

    Inspect the file by calling ``inspect_model()`` through ``get_model_paths.``